 In containerized environments, container versioning can help you keep track of new service updates by linking container updates to a specific version of application code.
 As part of unified service tagging, you can add the

 version tag to your services so you can easily monitor the impact of new code deployments on your application services.
 For example, you can use this tag in the container map to compare CPU usage across all service container versions.

 If a new deployment causes unusual increases in a service’s CPU usage, the container map can help you determine which containers were affected.

 While the container map provides a high-level view of deployment activity, Datadog APM can help you pinpoint the root cause of a deployment issue.
-For example, you can use the version tag generated by your orchestration tool or CI/CD workflow to view a breakdown of requests by release number, so you can easily monitor performance for different deployment strategies such as rolling updates, shadow deployments, blue/green deployments, or canary releases.
+For example, you can use the version tag generated by your orchestration tool or CI/CD workflow to view a breakdown of requests by release number, so you can easily monitor performance for different deployment strategies such as rolling updates, dark launches, blue/green deployments, or canary releases.

 The example graph above shows a dip in requests during a rolling update, which could be an indicator that a new bug was introduced with the update.
 You can compare this sudden drop in requests with error counts by version to visualize how new code deployments impact service performance over time and correlate errors with the dip in request count.

 If you see a sudden spike in errors for an application service that coincides with a dip in requests, you may be able to determine the cause by looking at a stack trace, which is a report of what happened when an exception was thrown.
 With unified service tagging, you can immediately drill down to traces corresponding to the affected version and review more details about a request, including stack traces of any errors.

 From this view, you can easily pivot to logs generated from the affected deployment as Datadog automatically connects traces to logs with the reserved

 service tag.
 This allows you to quickly determine what caused the high rate of errors for an application service and resolve the issue.